rokath/trice/docs/TraceWithTrice.md

 Thinking of other people using *Trice* and some external ideas brought me to add features like target timestamps and source code location while keeping the target code as light as possible.

-Learning that *Trice*  is also a [baby girl name](https://www.babynamespedia.com/meaning/Trice), my daughter designed the little girl with the pen symbolizing the `TRICE` macro for recording and the eyeglasses standing for the PC tool **trice** visualizing the logs.
+Learning that *Trice*  is also a [baby girl name](https://www.babynamespedia.com/meaning/Trice), my daughter Ida designed the little girl with the pen symbolizing the `TRICE` macro for recording and the eyeglasses standing for the PC tool **trice** visualizing the logs.

 ![./README.media/TriceGirlS.png](./README.media/TriceGirlS.png)